Frequently Asked Questions (FAQ)

 Developing the software took quite some effort.
 That's the reason for not making the source code or hex file available for now.
 For the

-RS232 interface and the USB interface, a professionally manufactured circuit board is available, together with a programmed
+USB interface, a professionally manufactured circuit board is available, together with a programmed

 and tested PIC16F628 microprocessor.